Travel Has No Downside

 We were freezing and no one was going to admit defeat.

 Later, we ran into the bar and grill, all fifteen of us, and surrounded the huge fireplace.
-Within five minutes we each had a warm toddy in our hands.
-We ate.
-We drank.

 After a long while, we were ready to drive home.
 By now it was dark and we had to manage the labyrinth of lanes and gardens around us.

 In a little place like this, outside the villages nearby, not much money is spent on outdoor lighting.
+It was the blackest black out there and no one knew the way out.

-Again, no one would admit defeat.
+And, no one would admit defeat.

 Show Me The Downside; There Isn’t One